 Despite this, the tools used for planning, analysing & communicating a complex program are surprisingly basic.
 Nearly all projects will have a program in the form of a gantt chart, or if it is a linear project perhaps a time chainage diagram.
 Out of the program, other outputs such as histograms or graphs might be produced, or analysis such as Monte-Carlo (essentially probability distribution), PERT or network logic diagrams.

 In recent years, use of model-based ‘4D’ techniques have become more widespread- more on this later.

-I don’t think I am alone in while I do understand gantt charts, and can follow the logic through of one activity starting after another has finished, but it is difficult to get a sense of the ‘big picture’ and to understand what is planned in a spatial and temporal sense.
+I am not alone in while I do understand gantt charts, and can follow the logic through of one activity starting after another has finished, it is difficult to get a sense of the ‘big picture’.
 In other words, what happens where and when.

-It is virtually impossible (for me at least) to mentally reconstruct the program beyond a small time period or section of the overall program.
+It is virtually impossible to mentally reconstruct the program beyond a small time period or section of the overall program.
 It is fairly typical for individuals to take a small section of a program (such as a ‘3-week lookahead’) and independently develop it in an application such as Excel.